By Jose Antonio PhD FNSCA FISSN.

 Caffeine – thank Dr. David Costill for this one

-The 1978 study published in MSSE gave Dr. Costill more notoriety caffeinated_cities_smallthan his entire body of work (which was a LOT!).
+The 1978 study published in MSSE gave Dr. Costill more notoriety than his entire body of work (which was a LOT!).
 He showed that caffeinated coffee improved cycling performance compared to the placebo.
 Coffee and caffeine lovers rejoiced.
 Again, it was an RCT that changed the field of caffeine/exercise.
 There are literally hundreds of studies on caffeine and exercise.
 You can thank Dr. Costill for that.

 The Big Picture